-As the key figures charged with governing the local school district, each school board is entrusted with a great responsibility within the community.
-Holding to a school board governance model supports the board in effectively and efficiently carrying out their duties.
+As the primary figures governing the local school district, each school board is entrusted with a great responsibility within their community.
+Implementing a school board governance model is one of the best ways boards can effectively and efficiently carry out those duties.

 It is important to note that school boards are designed to be governing boards, not management boards.
-Although school boards provide oversight in the management of the superintendent, the school board’s goal is to serve as reflective representatives of the public’s interest.
+Although school boards provide oversight in the superintendent’s management, the school board’s goal is to serve as reflective representatives of the public’s interest.

 School boards also function under various federal statutes, state laws, administrative codes and local policies.
 These laws and policies govern the work of the school board.
 It is imperative that school boards stay abreast of these policies and regulations and how they may impact the school board’s actions.

 What Does Governance Mean in a School Board?

 School board governance creates a framework for how district decisions are made.
 This includes defining expectations and creating school board roles and responsibilities, so it’s clear who is accountable for what and to whom.
 While this may sound simple, governance can impact everyone in the district, from the superintendent down to students and teachers, since it also defines the policies and procedures for those relationships.